Skip to main content

 pome run exits 2 or 3 when you expected 1

-Stage 1 has known regressions in a few exit-code paths.
-A sub-threshold hosted run can return exit code 2 or 3 instead of the documented 1; a failing pre-flight (missing scenario file, logged-out state) can also return 2 instead of 5 or 3.
+A few exit-code paths have known regressions.
+A sub-threshold hosted run can return exit code 2 or 3 instead of the documented 1; a failing pre-flight (missing task file, logged-out state) can also return 2 instead of 5 or 3.
 The documented contract in CLI reference is the intent.
-The audit and regression tests land under launch readiness item L8.
-If your CI branches on $?, treat exit codes as advisory until L8 closes.
+If your CI branches on $?, treat exit codes as advisory for now.
 The dashboard run URL is the source of truth for pass/fail.

 pome run --api-url http://... does not change the destination